HOME GUARD MEMORIES AND INFORMATION - WARWICKSHIRE, BIRMINGHAM

 This happy day was before I appeared on that or any other scene.
 In those days Bert had a reputation for always running very ancient cars.
 He would say that when he could start seeing traffic through his rear view mirror, he knew that he had run out of oil.

-The joint holidays continued and the families even found the opportunity of meeting up at a farm near Tintern for a few days on a couple of occasions in 1942 and 1943 - the opportunity of fresh air, a brief forgetting of worries, unrationed farm food and even some fly-fishing.
+The joint holidays continued and the families even found the opportunity of meeting up at a farm near Tintern for a few days on a couple of occasions in 1943 and 1944 - the opportunity of fresh air, a brief forgetting of worries, unrationed farm food and even some fly-fishing.
+And in Devon, a year or so after the end of the war.
 I was well and truly around by then and am kneeling in the front of the image below as the group raises a glass of cider to the world.
 Cheers!

 Bert worked as a surveyor for roads for the Birmingham Corporation.
 He died in the late 1950s or early 1960s, possibly in his sixties.